You can study individual units for personal or professional development without having to apply for a full QUT course.

 This unit introduces you to the practical concepts and processes associated with the creation of scenography – the world of the theatrical performance.
 It explores the practical application of the core elements of scenography including set, costume, light, sound and vision, while considering other key performance elements including space, time, narrative, character, performers and audience.
 The unit facilitates practical application and experience in solving the challenges faced by the scenographer.
 This includes the demands of crafting and communicating a theatre design, using relevant industry software to model set designs, and the ongoing challenge of documenting the creative process and product.
 It combines practical investigations with in-depth lectures on the application of design, including the role of the contemporary production designers, the design process and techniques.

 This unit introduces scenographic techniques and approaches for intermedial theatre such as conceptualisation through to realisation, while offering an appreciation of the overall production process.
 It explores the practical realisation of the principles of intermedial theatre - the use of space and technology; the design and composition of visual and aural environments; the demands and effect of the digitally mediated upon the narrative, production, performers and audience.
 The unit is structured to incorporate a degree of practical application and experience in solving the challenges faced by the designer working in theatre, including 'hands-on' experience of the processes and demands of realising an intermedial performance.
-As the final unit in the Scenography minor, this studio-based unit comprises predominantly ongoing practical work that you complete under the close guidance and instruction of QUT academic staff and external industry professionals.
+As the final unit in the Scenography minor, this studio-based unit comprises predominantly ongoing practical work that you complete under the close guidance and instruction of QUT academic staff.

 This unit aims to develop an advanced, in-depth understanding of finance in the media and entertainment industries.
 It examines key strategies for financial support and entertainment management across media platforms, locations and audiences.
 Producers require the scholarly skills of understanding entertainment economics broadly, and the intellectual and practical skills to apply this understanding in the contexts of project finance and financial management.
 This unit will give you a broad overview of the financial and commercial elements behind a wide variety of entertainment products.
 You will learn about generating income, gaining finance, managing budgets, applying for funding and dealing with the day-to-day commercial requirements of a creative venture.
 You will learn the core strategies used by entertainment producers around the world to bring creative ideas to life and give them a sustainable and profitable outcome.